bharatsonwane/team-orbit/backend/docs/setup/SETUP.md

 ---

-_This setup guide should get you up and running with the Lokvani backend.
+_This setup guide should get you up and running with the TeamOrbit backend.
 For more detailed information, check the other documentation files._